AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Blueprint Examples
 All main examples are located in the plugin content folder.
-You can find other examples in the demo.
+You can find more exemples in Demo Project.
 All gameplay logic in the Demo project is located inside the Demo_Player_Controller.

 Look at how the examples are made to create the path you need, or use a ready-made example.